-Learn about the fundamentals of kaizen, how it improves quality and productivity, and how you can successfully drive continuous improvement in your organization.
+Learn about the fundamentals of kaizen, its meaning, how it improves quality and productivity, and how you can successfully drive continuous improvement in your organization.

 Kaizen is a Japanese term which means “good change”, “change for the better”, or “improvement.”
 As a philosophy, kaizen promotes a mindset where small incremental changes create an impact over time.
 As a methodology, kaizen enhances specific areas in a company by involving top management and rank-and-file employees to initiate everyday changes, knowing that many tiny improvements can yield big results.